01 of 06

 The Largest Indoor Waterpark in the World

-First of all, there is one park that, ahem, blows all of the others out of the water.
-The champion of the world -- timpani, please -- is Tropical Islands in Brand, Germany.
-Housed in a hangar structure designed for, of all things, a zeppelin, it spans over 710,000 square feet and is the largest freestanding building -- never mind water park -- in the world.
+There is one park that, ahem, blows all of the others out of the water.
+The champion of the world—timpani, please—is Tropical Islands in Brand, Germany.
+Housed in a hangar structure designed for, of all things, a zeppelin, it spans over 710,000 square feet and is the largest freestanding building (never mind water park) in the world.
 It can accommodate up to 7000 visitors.
 Tropical Islands offers a variety of attractions in addition to its indoor beach and water rides.
 Regardless, it easily qualifies as the world's largest indoor water park.Continue to 3 of 6 below.

 03 of 06

 Long before the hotels in Wisconsin Dells kicked off the indoor water park phenomenon and resorts started battling it out for bragging rights, the West Edmonton Mall in Alberta, Canada, opened World Waterpark.
 At five acres, or roughly 225,000 square feet, the mall's water park is larger than any other indoor water park in North America, with the possible exception of the Wilderness in Wisconsin Dells (which we will discuss later).

 World Waterpark is the largest indoor water park in the continent under one roof.
 Unlike all of the other parks included in this feature, however, it is not a water park resort.
 A standalone water park, it is one of the attractions at the West Edmonton Mall (which also includes Galaxyland, an indoor theme park).
 But the mall does offer some onsite hotels, so it could be argued that the mall itself is one giant resort.Continue to 4 of 6 below.